Characterizing Multi-planet Systems with Classical Secular Theory: Introduction

 The acceleration of discoveries of extrasolar systems is providing a base of data for inferring the current properties as well as the histories of planetary systems.
 Understanding planetary systems in general provides the essential context for our own solar system as well.
 A system's current dynamical state is the result of the initial planet formation, orbital evolution in the nebula, close planet-planet encounters, and subsequent long-term tidal evolution.
 Thus its orbital characteristics and distributions provide a key to the systems' origin and evolution.
 An important step is to find ways to characterize systems that shed light on their history.

-An essential part of the initial discovery process is determination of the current keplerian orbital elements.
+An essential part of the initial discovery process is determination of the current Keplerian orbital elements.
 However, mutual perturbations cause these elements to change on timescales short compared with the age of a system.
 Observers have long been well aware of this issue, so numerical integration is typically part of the orbit-fitting process because it helps rule out ranges of masses and orbital elements that might be consistent with observational data, but inconsistent with long-term stability.
 Mutual interactions are enhanced by orbital resonances, which are thus especially interesting from the point of view of dynamical theory.
 However, even in systems with no resonances, secular interactions can be important, and the nature of those interactions can be a key to the history and properties of these systems.

 Keplerian orbital elements are constants of integration in the two-body problem, but they are not constant when multiple planets interact.
 In secular interactions, planets exchange angular momentum, so eccentricities and longitudes of pericenter vary periodically.
-As long as eccentricities are not too large, the analytical solutions of classical secular theory provide constants of integration that represent the system better than the keplerian elements.
+As long as eccentricities are not too large and no mean-motion resonances are involved, the analytical solutions of classical secular theory provide constants of integration that represent the system better than the Keplerian elements.
 While in principle numerical integrations can represent the behavior more precisely, secular theory provides a way to characterize, classify, interpret, and compare the dynamical states of various systems.
-In this paper, we demonstrate how this characterization can provide insight into the origin and evolution of the system.

-The “character” of a system as used here refers to any of a number of different qualitative behaviors revealed by secular theory.
+The ``character'' of a system as used here refers to any of a number of different qualitative behaviors revealed by secular theory.
 The extent to which a system exhibits certain characteristics defines what we mean by its current dynamical state.

-One of the evolutionary processes that governs long-term evolution is the effect of tides.
-In a single-planet system the effect of tides is comparatively uncomplicated (for example, Jackson et al. 2008\cite{Jackson08}).
-The planet's energy and angular momentum change, affecting the semi-major axis and eccentricity values.
-The inclination is affected as well, but in this paper we consider only systems in which all orbital and rotational axes are (or can reasonably be assumed to be) aligned.
-In multi-planet systems, secular interactions redistribute angular momentum among the planets, so that the effect of tides is shared.
-Over the long term, the result is not only a change in keplerian elements, but also a gradual qualitative change in the secular character of a system.
-Notably, tidal evolution can lead to an alignment of the orientation of the major axes.